kaliatech/website-kaliatech/content/blogposts/2022/20220211-ref-scrum-points.md

 ### 21 points

 Expect it will take the entire sprint.
 Might involve more than one person.
 Probably has risks and more questions once work begins.
-However, this could also simply be an effort-intensive development task that needs the full sprint.
+However, this could also simply be an effort-intensive development task that will need the full sprint.

 ### 21+

 Generally unused.
-If team can not estimate a story at 21 or less, then the story should be researched and/or broken down further before being moved in to sprint.
+If team can not estimate a story at 21 or less, then the story should be researched and/or broken down further before being moved in to the sprint.

 ### {SPIKE}